codelion/LRMTokenEconomy/report/report.md

 [Figure 5](#fig5) shows the mean excess token ratio for different llm.
 The recently released Magistral models are an extreme outlier with up to 10x excess tokens.
 We also see that most other open weight models show an excess token ratio of around 4, meaning that they use four times as many tokens as the most optimized closed weight models.

 How does this affect inference costs?
 [Figure 6](#fig6) shows the mean cost per model for knowledge questions, based on minimum and maximum completion pricing on the OpenRouter API in July 2025.
-The better token efficiency of closed weight models mostly compensates for higher API pricing of those models.
+The better token efficiency of closed weight models often compensates for higher API pricing of those models.

 <div align="center" id="fig6">
 <img src="./images/knowledge/mean_cost_knowledge.png" alt="Figure 6: Mean inference cost for knowledge questions by model" style="width: 40%; gap: 10px;">